Jason-M-Bailey/nodejs/assets/README.md

 ## Contributing

-be kind
+user needs to know literally everything

 ## Tests

 To run tests, run the following command:

 ```
-something test
+npm test
 ```

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at mail@mail.com.
-You can find more of my work at [not sure](https://github.com/not sure/).
+If you have any questions about the repo, open an issue or contact me directly at jmb@mail.com.
+You can find more of my work at [jmb](https://github.com/jmb/).